CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 ![_config.yml]({{ site.baseurl }}/images/1_header.png)

->On Febuary 22, 2000, after 11 days of measurmenets, the most comprehensive map ever created of the earth's topography was complete.
+>On February 22, 2000, after 11 days of measurements, the most comprehensive map ever created of the earth's topography was complete.

-An insturment called an [Interferometric synthetic aperture radar] (http://en.wikipedia.org/wiki/Interferometric_synthetic_aperture_radar) was carried aboard the space shuttle Endeavour.
-The radar system consisted of a transmitter, and two recieving antennas, one of whcih was mounted on a 60 meter long antenna.
+An instrument called an [Interferometric synthetic aperture radar] (http://en.wikipedia.org/wiki/Interferometric_synthetic_aperture_radar) was carried aboard the space shuttle Endeavour.
+The radar system consisted of a transmitter, and two receiving antennas, one of which was mounted on a 60 meter long antenna.
 By comparing the phase of the returning radar signal, a highly accurate terrain model was produced.

 The Digital Elevation Map (DEM) produced by this mission is in the public domain, and provides the measured terrain high at ~90 meter resolution.
 The mission mapped 99.98% of the area between 60 degrees North and 56 degrees South.

-In this post, I will examine how to process the raw DEM so that it is more intuitively interperted, through the use of *slope shading* and *hyposomatic tinting*.
+In this post, I will examine how to process the raw DEM so that it is more intuitively interpreted, through the use of *slope shading* and *hypsometric tinting*.
 The GDAL aspects of this post came from the [Thematic mapping blog] (http://blog.thematicmapping.org/2012/06/creating-color-relief-and-slope-shading.html), and is a very informative read.

 ---